Halliburton Company [HAL] – Why is it on the decline. A Focus on Fundamental Analysis?

 Shifting the focus to workforce efficiency, Halliburton Company [HAL] earns $407,418 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 4.57 and its Total Asset Turnover is 0.87.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.65 and its Current Ratio is 2.30.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.58, which indicates that it is 2.71% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 37.96.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.58, which indicates that it is 3.58% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 25.39.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Halliburton Company [HAL] a Reliable Buy?